Meeting Information

 Address: 406 Babbidge Rd, Storrs, CT 06269

 Parking: There will be signs from South Parking Garage to the conference site (see here for parking fee).
 Payment is required at the time of entry and can be made via the Flowbird mobile app or at the kiosk near the elevator on the first floor.
-See the Program and Abstract Book (link above) for more parking options (some are free on Saturday).
+See the Program and Abstract Book (link coming soon!) for more parking options (some are free on Saturday).

 There will be a $25 registration fee which can be paid on site by cash, check or Venmo (breakfast, lunch and dinner will be provided).